 Who lends to start up businesses?

-There are many different kinds of lenders who will help fund start up businesses; both traditional and more contemporary lenders are now available to suit your individual needs best.
-It’s a great time to be a start up right now because, thanks to online lending companies and a pledge from the UK government to support small businesses, there are so many options available to you beyond traditional high street banks for start up finance!
+There are many different kinds of lenders who will help fund start up dental practice; both traditional and more contemporary lenders are now available to suit your individual needs best.
+It’s a great time to be a start up right now because, thanks to online lending companies and a pledge from the UK government to support small businesses, there are so many options available to you beyond traditional high street banks for start up finance.